 - Solo backpackers are a target for criminals in Colombia.
 Sorry to have to tell you but we learned the hard way…

 - Book into sociable accommodation, but remember only to stay in places where you are going to be happy.
-Not only does this mean spending a little more to be extra comfortable, but it also means that if you don’t want to stay in a party hostel, make sure you read the reviews and ensure that you are staying somewhere more chilled.
+Make sure you read the reviews!

 - Don’t get completely wasted.
 Being drunk by yourself in a place you don’t know means you are going to be at a much higher risk of putting yourself in a dangerous situation.
 Alternatively, try to join something like a bar crawl offered by your hostel, find some like-minded people to go out with, or limit the amount you drink.